• Skip to primary navigation

 Is cauliflower good for you?

-There are a number of benefits to eating cauliflower.
-This is a delicious alternative that is low in calories and carbs, making it a perfect whole food substitute for traditional rice.
+There are a number of health benefits to eating cauliflower.
+It's low in calories and carbs, making it a perfect whole food alternative to traditional rice.

 Head of fresh cauliflower cut in half, and another chunk on a hand held cutting board.